-- A skeleton template is helpful - The investigation report is the one comprehensive document summarizing the investigation, including: - Detail the allegations and how they were brought forward. - Explain the role of the parties and witnesses, and any relations between them. - Results of interviews with parties and witnesses. - Results of interviews with experts. - Summary of other information collected (i.e. information from police reports including pretext calls, medical exams, video surveillance and photographs, copies of texts, emails, and social networking messages, etc.).
+- The investigation report is the one comprehensive document summarizing the investigation, including: - Results of interviews with parties and witnesses. - Results of interviews with experts. - Summary of other information collected (i.e., information from police reports including pretext calls, medical exams, video surveillance and photographs, copies of texts, emails, and social networking messages, etc.).